S476 (Lialda 1.2 g)

 Generic Name: mesalamine

-Lialda is used in the treatment of ulcerative colitis; crohn's disease; ulcerative colitis, active; inflammatory bowel disease; ulcerative colitis, maintenance (and more), and belongs to the drug class 5-aminosalicylates.
+Lialda is used in the treatment of ulcerative colitis; crohn's disease; ulcerative colitis, maintenance; ulcerative proctitis; ulcerative colitis, active (and more), and belongs to the drug class 5-aminosalicylates.
 Excluding Asacol and Asacol HD: There is no proven risk in humans during pregnancy.
 Asacol and Asacol HD: Risk cannot be ruled out during pregnancy.
-Lialda 1.2 g is not subject to the Controlled Substances Act.
+Lialda 1.2 g is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: